 Welcome!
 My name is Rebecca Stone.
 I am an Assistant Professor in the Sociology department at Suffolk University in Boston, Massachusetts.

 My interests also include laws and public policies concerning women, motherhood and reproductive rights.
-I am especially interested in sexual and reproductive health in the U.S.A. and elsewhere, the use of alcohol, tobacco and other drugs during pregnancy, child abuse and neglect, and mothering while under criminal justice supervision.
+I am especially interested in sexual and reproductive health in the U.S.A. and elsewhere, the use of alcohol, tobacco and other drugs during pregnancy, child abuse and neglect, and mothering while involved with the justice system.

-I have experience working with criminal justice agencies in research collaborations and training and technical assistance capacities.
-Through these collaborations, I have worked on data analysis, outcome evaluations, crime mapping, and community engagement efforts.
+I have experience working with community organizations in research collaborations and training and technical assistance capacities.
+Through these collaborations, I have worked on data collection and analysis, outcome evaluations, crime mapping, and community engagement efforts.